Hawraa7/Portfolio-Project-2/README.md

 # Capitals of European Countries

 Capitals of European Countries is a cultural site that hopes to help friends, colleagues and family members to know the  different capitals of the european countries with a play style.
-It hopes to demonstrate how pure Javascript works in a real-world context.
+It aimes to demonstrate how pure Javascript works in a real-world context.

-Users of this game will learn the capitals of each countrie european.
+Users of this game will learn the capitals of each european country.
 This site will be targeted towards adults and children alike as a simple application to learn, practice and have fun with.

 ![Screenshot of the Responsive Page](assets/images/screenshot1.png)